 In this paper, we characterize optimal regulatory policy in the Baron-Myerson model with constant marginal costs when transfers are infeasible.
 Our no-transfers assumption contrasts sharply with Baron and Myerson's assumption that all (positive and negative) transfers are available.
 We motivate our no-transfers assumption in three ways.
-First, as is commonly observed, regulators often do not have the authority to explicitly tax or pay subsidies.
-Second, while transfers from consumers to firms may also be achieved via access fees in twopart tariff schemes, the scope for such transfers may be limited in practice, particularly when universal service is sought and consumers are heterogeneous.
-Finally, in other settings, the scope for a positive access fee may be limited by the possibility of consumer arbitrage, while the scope for a negative access fee may be limited by the prospect of strategic consumer behavior designed to capture "sign-up" bonuses.
+First, regulators often do not have the authority to explicitly tax or pay subsidies.2 Second, while transfers from consumers to firms may also be achieved via access fees in two-part tariff schemes, the scope for such transfers may be limited in practice, particularly when universal service is sought for heterogeneous consumers.3 Finally, in other settings, the scope for a positive access fee may be limited by the possibility of consumer arbitrage, while the scope for a negative access fee may be limited by the prospect of strategic consumer behavior designed to capture "sign-up" bonuses.
 In view of these considerations, we remove the traditional assumption that all transfers are available and consider the opposite case in which all transfers are infeasible.
-Specifically, we assume that the regulated firm is restricted to a uniform price (i.e., linear pricing).
-As our main finding, we report sufficient conditions under which price-cap regulation emerges as the optimal regulatory policy.
+Specifically, we assume that the regulated firm is restricted to a uniform price (i.e., linear pricing).4 As our main finding, we report sufficient conditions under which price-cap regulation emerges as the optimal regulatory policy.

-&lt;sup>1An alternative approach is developed by Laffont and Tirole (1993, 1986).
-They assume that the regulator maximizes aggregate social surplus and that transfers are inefficient (i.e., transfers entail a social cost of funds).
-Under this approach, consumers incur a cost in excess of one dollar for every dollar that is received as a transfer by the monopolist.
+1An alternative approach is developed by Laffont and Tirole (1993, 1986).
+They assume that the regulator maximizes aggregate social surplus and that transfers entail a social cost of funds.